MetaweaveTeam/ArProfile/README.md

 Since react-script version 5, polyfills are no longer included, I had to override the webpack configuration and find out solutions on Bundlr's discord.

-Sometimes, graphql is not able to retrieve transactions made with Bundlr, either by txid, or by tags although they are still reachable using the gateway.
+Graphql is not able to retrieve transactions made with Bundlr, either by txid, or by tags although they are still reachable using the gateway.

 Example:
 - https://arweave.net/zGsWGD-qDXo2FWEAu-CH21q01Ia1c64gP2-sS0zUHu4